cosmos/testnets/testnet-wednesdays/demoday10/README.md

 [CVMS](https://github.com/cosmostation/cvms) to monitor your validator node!
 This will consist of two tasks:

-1. **No TIP points** You'll set up a CVMS instance to monitor your validator
+1. **No TIP points** Set up a CVMS instance to monitor your validator
-2. **1 TIP point** You'll bring your validator down for 30 minutes to see how CVMS' metrics handle downtime
+2. **1 TIP point** Bring your validator down for 30 minutes to see how CVMS handles downtime

 If you don't want to set up your own CVMS, you can [follow this one](http://143.198.42.179:3000/)